 - Near the end of The Matrix, Neo and Agent Smith pull this off simultaneously. ("You're empty."
 "So are you.")

 - That may have had less to do with counting bullets and more with the fact that if either of them still had ammo at this point, they would have shot the other's brains out.
+Indeed, you (and presumably they) can hear each of their guns click empty.

 - Played with in Hollywood Homicide.
 A convict being escorted through the police station parking lot overpowers his escort, steals his department-issued Beretta 92FS pistol, and begins firing wildly (all while handcuffed).
 Dectectives Gavilan and Calden take cover behind a car while trying to count the number of shots fired.
 Eventually Calden jumps out from behind cover and tackles the shooter.
 Gavilan scolds him for bum-rushing a shooter with a loaded weapon;